HITECHCRIME/HC_SG41_Cannibal/README.md

 make it now
 x x x x x x (?)
 take it raw

-matching to make it whole
+match to make it whole
 i'm an artisan - ARE YOU DEAD YET?

 [HOOK]